dsanchezp18/pol837-paper/other-text/notebooks/notes.md

 - Does focusing on a variety of dependent variables make sense, or is it too broad, making the paper too hard to handle?
     - I could focus on presidential approval ratings, local government, trust in institutions, etc.

+# Pendings

+- Non linear relationship between temperature and presidential

+- Does temperature affect mood ?
+Mechanism check?

+- Including the vote in the paper (did I vote for the guy in the next election?
+Will I vote for their party or for the guy in the next elections?)

+- Controlling for mood, does it kill the results?

+- Robustness checks at different cluster levels.
+Robustness check with killing other cantons

+- Other survey.